symbioticstar/symbioticstar/README.md

 Hold a wait-and-see attitude towards rust.
 Rust is far from mature.

-Most of my projects are private.
+Most of my projects are private or closed source.